7 Best Wood Chisel Sets of 2023 – Reviews & Top Picks

 1. Stanley 3-Piece Wood Chisel Set – Best Overall

-This Stanley 16-150 set only includes three pieces in total – the bare minimum for it to qualify as a set – but each chisel is truly excellent.
-For starters, the blades are made with heat-tempered carbon steel, which is lightweight and durable.
+This Stanley 16-150 set only includes three pieces—the bare minimum for it to qualify as a set—but each chisel is truly excellent.
+The blades are made with heat-tempered carbon steel, which is lightweight and durable.
 This ensures excellent longevity and sharpness.
-Even better, the steel blades are all coated with a special protective material that can prevent rust.
-Thus, the chisels should last for a long time to come even if your maintenance routines could be more frequent.
+Even better, the steel blades are all coated with a unique protective material that prevents rust.

 The chisels also all come with black polypropylene handles.
-This is a special type of plastic that may not be as aesthetically pleasing as wood, but it’s phenomenal when it comes to durability.
-Plus, the handles can absorb a little bit of shock – this will help keep your hands from taking during long woodworking tasks.
+The plastic may not be as aesthetically pleasing as wood, but it’s phenomenal regarding durability.
+Plus, the handles can absorb a little bit of shock, which will help keep your hands comfortable during long woodworking tasks.

 2. WORKPRO 3-Piece Wood Chisel – Best Value

-These chisels from WORKPRO are also a great choice, featuring added value because of the type of steel the blades are made of.
-They’re chrome vanadium steel blades with special heat treatments, which means that these chisels should retain their edges for years to come, even with heavy use.
-The blades all feature beveled edges so they can be used for multiple purposes and are ideal for a variety of wood types and hardness levels.
+These chisels from WORKPRO are also a great choice.
+They’re chrome vanadium steel blades with special heat treatments, which should retain their edges for years, even with heavy use.
+The blades all feature beveled edges, so they can be used for multiple purposes and are ideal for various wood types and hardness levels.

-We also like that the chisels come with steel butts on the handles.
-This will allow you to use a hammer or mallet without damaging the handle at all.
+We also like that the WORKPRO chisels come with steel butts on the handles.
+This will allow you to use a hammer or mallet without damaging the handle.
 Blade guards at the end of the handle will make it more difficult for your hand to slip down to the blade and get cut when using a mallet.

-It’s easy to see from the design that these are intended to be used for more hard-core chiseling compared to the first set.
-Their ergonomic handles and affordable price will make them a favorite for professional woodworkers or serious hobbyists who use hammers in conjunction with their chisels more often than not.
-All in all, this is one of the best wood chisel sets for the money, bar none.
+It’s easy to see from the design that these are intended to be used for more hardcore chiseling compared to the first set.
+Their ergonomic handles and affordable price will make them a favorite for professional woodworkers or serious hobbyists who often use hammers in conjunction with their chisels.
+Overall, the WORKPRO set is one of the best wood chisel packages for the money, bar none.

 3. VonHaus 10 pc Premium Chisel Set – Premium Choice

 Now we get into the pricier picks.
-This VonHaus Premium Chisel Set comes with 10 pieces in total for a much higher asking price, but it also comes with an elegant and aesthetically pleasing wooden storage case.
-Even better, the kit comes with a sharpening stone, so you have everything you need to keep your chisel blades sharp and functioning over the long-term.
+This VonHaus Premium Chisel Set comes with 10 pieces for a much higher asking price, but it also comes with an elegant and aesthetically pleasing wooden storage case.
+Even better, the kit comes with a sharpening stone, so you have everything you need to keep your chisel blades sharp and functioning over the long term.

-You get all the chisels and sizes you need for a full set in the collection, ranging from ¼ inch all the way up to 2 inches.
-Additional accessories, like a honing guide, ensure that even beginners will be able to sharpen their own chisels without messing things up.
+You get all the chisels and sizes you need for a complete set in the collection, ranging from ¼ inch up to 2 inches.
+Additional accessories, like a honing guide, ensure that even beginners can sharpen their chisels without messing them up.

 4. Narex 863010 Woodworking Chisels

-This Narex 863010 is a set of four chisel tools, each of which features blades made from chrome manganese steel.
-The blades are all hardened after the fact to ensure phenomenal sharpness and so that you can use them with particularly hardwood species without breaking them.
-Their sizes range from 1/4 inch up to 1-1/32 inch.
-The last chisel, sized at 13/16 inch, is a rarer type you’d normally have to buy on its own.
+This Narex 863010 is a set of four chisels featuring blades made from chrome-manganese steel.
+The blades are all hardened after the fact to ensure phenomenal sharpness, and you can use them with hardwood without breaking them.
+Their sizes range from 1/4 inch up to 1 1/32 inch.
+The last chisel, sized at 13/16 inch, is a rarer type you’d typically have to buy separately.

-The handles are all made from a kind of European Beechwood, which is lacquered to prevent water damage and ensure long-term durability.
-They also feature phenomenal shapes so they’re comfortable to hold.
+The handles, made from European Beechwood, are lacquered to prevent water damage and ensure long-term durability.
+They also feature smooth handles, so they’re comfortable to hold.
 Metal strike caps will allow you to use them with a hammer, and the wood even absorbs the shock from a hammer strike a little better than you would expect.

-All in all, it’s a phenomenal wood chisel set that you can even get for a decent asking price.
-The only downside is the lack of larger chisels, which marks this as a more precision-oriented set.
+The Narex is a high-quality set you can get for a decent asking price.
+The only downside is the lack of larger chisels, which makes it a more precision-oriented set.

 5. AmazonBasics 8-Piece Wood Carving Chisel Set

 AmazonBasics has brought us another reasonably affordable set with chisels ranging in size between ¼ inch and 1½ inch.
-Eight chisels are included in total, and each features a blade made with heat-treated, chrome vanadium steel alloy.
-The blades feature narrow side bevels that might be a little different from what you’re used to.
-But the added bevels on the sides allow you to use the blades in more than one configuration.
+Eight chisels are included, and each features a blade made with heat-treated chrome vanadium steel alloy.
+The blades feature narrow side bevels that might differ slightly from what you’re used to.
+But the added bevels on the sides allow you to use the blades in multiple configurations.

-Furthermore, the chisels have contoured handles that are phenomenal for their ergonomic comfort.
-The downside is that the plastic material that the handles are made of isn’t particularly durable or shock-absorbing.
+Furthermore, the chisels have contoured handles that provide ergonomic comfort.
+The downside is that the handles’ plastic material isn’t particularly durable or shock-absorbing.
 The set also lacks the steel striking caps, so you may not want to use a mallet with this set.

-The entire kit comes with a special storage case for easy organization.
-All in all, it’s a decent set that even comes with another sharpening block for added longevity if you use chisels more with your hand instead of in conjunction with hammers.
+The entire kit comes with a storage case for easy organization.
+It’s a decent set that comes with a sharpening block for added longevity if you use chisels more with your hand instead of in conjunction with hammers.

 6. Hurricane 4 Pieces Wood Chisel Set

-The Hurricane 4 Piece Wood Chisel Set comes with four pieces and an excellent range of sizes: ¼ inch, ½ inch, ¾ inch, and 1 inch, specifically.
+The Hurricane 4 Piece Wood Chisel Set has four pieces and an excellent range of sizes: ¼ inch, ½ inch, ¾ inch, and 1 inch.
 The blades are also made with chrome vanadium steel to improve their durability.
-Special heat treatments guarantee excellent edge retention over the long-term.
-They also come with side beveled edges for more versatility and sideways carving.
+Special heat treatments guarantee excellent edge retention over the long term.
+They also have side beveled edges for more versatility and sideways carving.

-The handles are specifically designed for high impact durability, so don’t worry about breaking these if you decide to use a hammer or mallet.
-The actual gripping sections of the handles themselves are a little small, though, so woodworkers with larger hands might find them a bit uncomfortable.
-The handles do come with special guards to stop your hands from slipping onto the blades, however.
+The handles are designed for high-impact durability, so don’t worry about breaking them if you use a hammer or mallet.
+The gripping sections of the handles are a little small, and woodworkers with larger hands might find them a bit uncomfortable.
+However, the handles have special guards to prevent your hands from slipping onto the blades.

 7. MARKETTY Professional Wood Carving Chisel Set

 This last set from MARKETTY comes with a whopping 12 pieces.
-Although that’s a ton of chisels, we were surprised to find that each blade is made with high-quality carbon steel, which keeps the blades light but durable over the long-term.
-We also like that each of the chisels comes sharpened and honed upon purchasing, so you don’t have to do it yourself right off the bat.
+Although it contains several chisels, we were surprised to find that each blade is made with high-quality carbon steel, which keeps them light but durable.
+We also like that each chisel comes sharpened and honed upon purchase, so you don’t have to do it yourself immediately.